 - Copywriter - If you're a concise writer with a style that really pops, you might consider a career as a copywriter.
 The job entails writing sharp, effective slogans and copy for marketing, promotional, and advertising purposes.

-- Curator - As a curator, you might work in a museum, a university, or an art gallery.
+- Curator - As a professional curator, you might work in a museum, a university, or an art gallery.
 Curators are responsible for taking care of collections in exhibits, showing the collections to the public, acquiring and restoring items, and cataloging the collections.

-- Dancer - If you love to dance, you might want to become a professional dancer, whether on Broadway, at theme parks, or ballet.
+- Dancer/Choreographer - If you love to dance, you might want to become a professional dancer, whether on Broadway, at theme parks, or ballet.
 Other ways to make a living from your love of dance include choreography and dance instruction.

 - Desktop Publisher - Desktop publishers are responsible for designing the look and layout of magazines, brochures, and books, whether online or printed.
 They use specialized computer software to put together a distinct look that fits a given publication.

-- Director of Stage, Motion Pictures or Television - Directors control the presentation or production of films, television shows, or live performances.
+- Director of Stage, Motion Pictures or Television - Professional directors control the presentation or production of films, television shows, or live performances.
 Duties include figuring out the best lighting or camera angles, determining the mood and feel of the production, supervising casting choices, and figuring out how to bring scripts to life.